January Savings ends in

 Whilst this may not always be possible when it’s cold, you should head outside for your workout or walk.
 Just 10 minutes spent in the sun can help boost your serotonin and stop you from feeling sleepy and/or sad.
 Plus, moving more is proven to help you sleep better, so you should try to move as much as you can throughout the week.
 It will help you feel tired that night, as your body will be itching to get some rest, so you'll sleep more deeply.

-To beat the infamous post-lunch slump, you should definitely take a quick walk on your lunch break - this will get your body moving and blood pumping, ready for an afternoon of alertness.
+To beat the infamous post-lunch slump, you should definitely take a quick walk on your lunch break - this will get your body moving and blood pumping, ready for an afternoon of feeling alert.

 6. If you can, take a nap - but make sure to do it RIGHT

-When done right, napping can offer great benefits – which is why so many cultures around the world are known for it, such as the Spanish with their Siestas.
-A simple nap has many benefits, from reducing fatigue to increasing alertness and, of course, improving your mood.
+When done right, napping can offer great benefits – which is why so many cultures around the world are known for it, such as Spanish siestas.
+Like establishing a good nighttime routine, a simple nap has many benefits, from reducing fatigue to increasing alertness and, of course, improving your mood.

 However, for a nap to be beneficial, there’s good science to it.
-Firstly, you must only sleep for between 10-20 minutes, as anything longer than 30 minutes can risk you waking up groggy as your body will have entered a deep sleep cycle, and been interrupted.
+Firstly, you must only sleep for between 10 to 20 minutes.
+Anything longer than 30 minutes can risk entering and interrupting a deep sleep cycle, which can leave you waking up groggy.

 You also need to time your nap right.
 As your alertness naturally dips in the afternoon, you should pay attention to when you start to feel drowsy and nap straight away (if possible).
-However, this should be at least 8 hours before your bedtime, as if not, it can impact your sleep that night.
+However, this should be at least eight hours before your bedtime.
+Otherwise, it can impact your sleep that night.

 Woman layed stretching out on a sofa with pillows under her.